Over nine million people in the UK – almost a fifth of the population – say they are often or always lonely, but many feel uncomfortable admitting it.

-If you are interested in becoming a Surgery Volunteer or a Volunteer Coordinator please email Sylvia Carpenter or read our leaflet.
+If you are interested in our surgery scheme please email email@example.com or read our leaflet for more information.